fntnhd/ci-at-demo/README.md

 # ci-at-demo
-A simple continuous integration and acceptane test demo
+A simple continuous integration and acceptance test demo